Pokoyokjk/TFG_Gloria/README.md

     ]
 ```

-2. The ontologies TTL files are mapped to the SEBB's global graph via the *log_ttl* function:
+2. The ontologies TTL files are mapped to the SEGB's global graph via the *log_ttl* function:

 ``` python
     for model in models: